 Fuel prices significantly influence EV adoption.
 Approximately 2/3rd of the total ownership cost of conventional vehicles is attributed to fuel prices.
-The running cost of EVs is closely tied to gasoline prices, but they are not immediately affected by fuel fluctuations.
 Financial savings from EV ownership become more apparent as petrol prices rise.
 Consumer inclination towards EVs increases when gasoline or diesel costs are high or unstable.
 Some nations levy a carbon tax on fossil fuels to narrow the TCO gap, making EVs a more competitive option.
 Rising fuel costs make consumers more likely to view EVs as a cost-effective and environmentally friendly alternative.